wp-plugins/404-notifier/README.txt

 == Changelog ==

 = 1.3 =
 * Updated code to newest best practices.
-Also updated the readme some.
+* Addressed feature requests and updated the readme.

+= 1.2a =
+* Pushed request handler to later in the WordPress startup queue.
+* Updated copyright info and readme.

+= 1.2 =
+* Removed some old code.
+* Updated translation slugs.
+* Added new initialization function and plugin-specific admin CSS.
+* Changed some wording in the readme.

+= 1.1 =
+* Updated copyright info, the readme, and bumped version.

+= 1.0 =
+* The first version.